 Clif Family Winery operates a beautiful open-to-the-public tasting room in St. Helena called Velo Vino or in Italian, “Bicycle Wine”.
 Clif Family Winery released their first vintage in 2006.
 Founders of Clif Bar, Gary Erickson and Kit Crawford have always enjoyed good wine and found inspiration to start a winery during extended bike tour stops at villa estate wineries in Northern Italy.

 The tasting room is located on busy Highway 29 in the south part of the St. Helena city limits.
 St. Helena requires all wine to be poured in new tasting rooms within the city limits to be from the Napa Valley.
 As a result Clif’s Hill Climber wines are not poured here – only their Napa wines are on the tasting menu.
-All their Napa wines are small production – usually only several hundred cases and are only available online and directly from the tasting room.
+All their Napa wines are small production – usually only several hundred cases per wine and are only available online and directly from the tasting room.
 These wines are not distributed.
-Several different tasting options are presented, all paired with their “mountain mixes” of nuts and dried fruits.
+Several different tasting options are presented, paired with their “mountain mixes” of nuts and dried fruits.

 During our most recent visit we sampled several of their young Sauvignon Blancs.
 The 2010 Clif Family Rte Napa Valley Sauvignon Blanc shows notes of lime and pineapple on the nose with flavors of stone fruit as well as pear.
 The 2010 Napa Valley Sauvignon Blanc is slightly blended with Chardonnay – is smoother, rounder and has a bit more weight.
 This is a clean easy to drink wine – great for summer events on warm days.